gmtsciencedev/scitq/docs/specific.md

 PREFERRED_REGIONS="...,ovh:<preferred region pattern>"
 ```

 `PREFERRED_REGIONS` is shared with all providers (notably with azure), so it is a comma separated `key:value` list, where keys are provider names, and value are region pattern, that is a single region name.
 The region name may contain the % wide character.
 For instance Graveline region is very big at OVH, with GRA7, GRA9 and GRA11 regions available for instances, and GRA region for storage.
-A good performence is observed for all three Graveline instance region when the storage is in GRA region.
+A good performance is observed for all three Graveline instance region when the storage is in GRA region.
 In that condition, the OVH preferred region would be GRA%, that is any region starting by GRA, which can be set this way:

 ```sh
 PREFERRED_REGIONS="ovh:GRA%"